 You are moving to the Netherlands to start a business, and you want to bring your car with you, either as a business vehicle, or privately owned with some use for business purposes.
-First, you will need to register your vehicle with the RDW (Netherlands Vehicle Authority) and the Tax and Customs Administration.
+First, if you are importing cars to the Netherlands, you will need to register your vehicle with the RDW (Netherlands Vehicle Authority) and the Tax and Customs Administration.
 Then you need to know the rules for using it.

 On this page

 Moving from within or outside an EU / EFTA country?

 If you move to the Netherlands and take your car with you as a so-called moving article, you can keep your registration plates for 6 months.
 After that, you have to apply for Dutch vehicle registration at the RDW (Netherlands Vehicle Authority).
 When importing a newly-bought vehicle from outside the EU, you will have to pay customs duty.
 The rules when requesting vehicle registration for a vehicle from inside an EU or European Free Trade Association country are different from those when requesting registration for a vehicle from outside the EU or EFTA member states.
 For example, the vehicle testing process for cars from a non-EU/EFTA country are more stringent.

 Please note that if you want to import your vehicle from the UK after Brexit, you will need to apply for a registration for a non-EU/EFTA registered vehicle.
 Read more about this on the website of the Netherlands Vehicle Authority.

 If you have a vehicle registered to your name in the Netherlands, you need to meet certain obligations for that vehicle.
 They involve:

 - From the moment the vehicle is registered in your name, the vehicle must have third party insurance (according to the Dutch Motor Insurance Liability Act (Dutch WAM)).
 Exception: trailers up to and including 3,500 kg have insurance based on the towing vehicle.